jordanbray/chess_perft/README.md

 You can also use the -c [size] option to cache results at each depth, speeding up perft performance.

+You can also use the -m option to use the MoveGen structure, which is an iterator to test its functionality.

 ## Example

 ```bash